norairlabs/docs-norairlabs-com/docs/sdk/products/modules-bay-x24/instruction-set/set-vice.md

 # Set VICe

 Sets or destroys a VICe connector.
-See MBx24 Features in the beginning of this chapter for more detail.
+See MBx24 Features in [*Start here*](https://docs.norairlabs.com/docs/sdk/products/modules-bay-x24/start-here) chapter for more detail.

 ## Request